-Registration process Changes Made (Yes / No) Description Training and resources for staff who deal with registration issues Yes As part of implementation of the organizational Equity, Diversity and Inclusion plan in 2023 registration staff received training related to understanding Human Rights legislation.
-Staff now have access to an external consultant for assistance with processes and decisions that have an EDI implication.
-The board developed a strategic plan for 2024-27 in late 2023, which will act as the resource to guide registration processes and decisions to be approved in early 2024.
-Resources or training to support applicants to move through the licensing process No Anti-racism and inclusion-based policies and practices Yes As part of the organizational EDI plan, the registration team completed the Health Professions Health Professions (HPRO) Equity Impact Assessment in December 2023.
-As a result, the College will be implementing strategies to promote self-identification of applicants and registrants (along multiple identity factors).
+Training and resources for staff who deal with registration issues Yes As part of implementation of the organizational Equity, Diversity and Inclusion plan in 2024 registration staff received training related to understanding of Indigenous insights, truth and reconciliation.
+The board approved a strategic plan for 2024-27 in early 2024, which was a resource to guide registration processes and decisions.
+Resources or training to support applicants to move through the licensing process No Anti-racism and inclusion-based policies and practices Yes As a result of completing the Health Professions Health Professions (HPRO) Equity Impact Assessment the College implemented strategies for registration related to both application and registration renewal data collection.
 COTO began a national project with the Association of Canadian Occupational Therapy Regulatory Organizations (ACOTRO) to do this by implementing the 2022 Health Human Resources Minimum Data Set (HHR MDS) in 2023.
-In 2024- technical design and development will enable COTO to collect registration data, make improvements in registration processes, and use evidence generated through race based data collection to support fair registration and application
+In 2024- technical design and development will enable COTO to collect registration data, make improvements in registration processes, and use evidence generated through racialized group identity data collection to support fair registration and application processes beginning at Annual Renewal in 2025.
+In 2024, COTO implemented two non-statutory EDI advisory committees made up of Occupational Therapists with lived experience in equity perspectives and indigenous insights.
+The committees provided input to the Sociodemographic Data Collection Policy work.